 children of the promise; and of this sort are all they who are born after the Spirit, . . . whether Jews or Gentiles.
 The sense of this verse is fully expressed [in] Galatians 3:8, 14, 29.

-Summary regarding Romans 9:8: This verse indicates that Israelites are not children of God just because they are physical descendants of Abraham.
+Summary regarding Romans 9:8: This scripture indicates that Israelites are not children of God just because they are physical descendants of Abraham.
 They, like gentiles, must trust in Jesus Christ for eternal salvation in order to become adopted children of God.

 1 John 3:1a: Behold what manner of love the Father has bestowed on us [Christians], that we should be called children of God!